Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 - Stop your car and render aid if appropriate.

-- Contact 911 to summon the police, fire and ambulance services.
+- Contact 911 to summon the police, fire, and ambulance services.

 - Take photographs and document the events surrounding the accident.

-- Gather contact information for witnesses, the other driver and/or passengers.
+- Gather contact information for witnesses, the other driver, and/or passengers.

 - Never apologize or admit any fault to the other driver.

 - Seek medical treatment yourself, even if you believe you were not injured.
-Having an exam will ensure you all your injuries are documented, which is necessary for a successful personal injury claim.
+Having an exam will ensure all your injuries are documented, which is necessary for a successful personal injury claim.

 - Contact your insurance company and report the accident, regardless of whether or not you are also filing a personal injury claim.